Polar Power (NASDAQ:POLA) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Polar Power (NASDAQ:POLA – Get Rating) in a research report sent to investors on Friday.
-The firm issued a sell rating on the utilities provider’s stock.
+Investment analysts at StockNews.com initiated coverage on shares of Polar Power (NASDAQ:POLA – Get Rating) in a report released on Friday.
+The firm set a “sell” rating on the utilities provider’s stock.

 Polar Power Price Performance